peter-mouland/react-lego/README.md

 Easy, it seems - the new syntax includes a lot for JSX which is friendly and more flexible.

 [>> More about React-Router v4](https://github.com/peter-mouland/react-lego/wiki/React-Router-v4)

+### CSS

+In master, we have simply added the CSS into webpack `entry` array to get it to convert Scss into CSS. these are some other ways to achieve more modular components:

+### CSS imports

+ > Based on the `master` branch _[compare branches](https://github.com/peter-mouland/react-lego/compare/css-imports)_